sonic-net/SONiC/doc/sflow/sflow_hld.md

 The newly introduced sflow container consists of:
 * An instantiation of the InMon's hsflowd daemon (https://github.com/sflow/host-sflow described in https://sflow.net/documentation.php).
 The hsflowd is launched as a systemctl service.
 The host-sflow is customised to interact with SONiC subsystems by introducing a host-sflow/src/Linux/mod_sonic.c (descripted later)
-* sflowmgrd : which is a python script that consumes sflow configurations from the CONFIG DB and:
+* sflowmgrd :
-       * configure the genetlink family and multicast group for sflow use
+       * configure the genetlink family and multicast group for sflow use if necessary
        * updates the hsflowd.conf

 The swss container is enhanced to add the following component: